-A series of contextually sensitive recommendations have been developed for parking management strategies in downtown Leduc.
-The recommended strategies are as follows:
+RECOMMENDATIONS A series of contextually sensitive recommendations have been developed for parking management strategies in downtown Leduc.
+The recommended strategies are as follows: - Create a communications and education campaign to establish and reinforce optimal and preferred parking behaviours: - Add additional parking stall in the North East portion of the study area to accommodate existing demand and parking patterns; Introduce a number of rapid parking stalls (15 minutes or less) in strategic areas along 50 Avenue;

-- Create a communications and education campaign to establish and reinforce optimal and preferred parking behaviours; - Add additional parking stall in the North East portion of the study area to accommodate existing demand and parking patterns; - Introduce a number of rapid parking stalls (15 minutes or less) in strategic areas along 50 Avenue; - Conduct ongoing analysis of parking behaviours in downtown Leduc on a consistent schedule; - Establish a consistent and targeted approach to parking enforcement in downtown Leduc; - Conduct a transportation network analysis to capture and understand the spatial and temporal movement of vehicles and people to and within Downtown Leduc; - Consider establishing a pay-for-parking program when the City of Leduc reaches a certain population threshold (60,000 people); and, - Consider, in the long term, rezoning the paved parking lot at 49 Street and 49 Avenue to enable a condominium development, with the inclusion of a shared parking program within the site's underground parking.
+Conduct a transportation network analysis to capture and understand the spatial and temporal movement of vehicles and people to and within Downtown Leduc; Consider establishing a pay-for-parking program when the City of Leduc reaches a certain population threshold (60,000 people); and, Consider, in the long term, rezoning the paved parking lot at 49 Street and 49 Avenue to enable a condominium development, with the inclusion of a shared parking program within the site's underground parking.